 The great thing about cross-selling online is that you have so much data to work from.
-You can even automate your cross-selling opportunities, using data on what other buyers have bought (more on which in the point below).
+You can even automate your opportunities, using data on what other buyers have bought (more on which in the point below).
 If that's out of your budget, just showcase your products with common sense - if someone searches for 'tomato seeds', offer a seedling tray and why not a compost and cellophane cover alongside.
 Use the 'site overlay' function on Google Analytics to see which products work best together (according to how customers click from one to the other), and use your sales data wisely - it reveals which products customers are already buying at the same time.
 Make sure it's easy for buyers to find out the info they need on extra purchases without navigating away from the original.

 Every page should be maximised to encourage cross-selling opportunities, though check-out is a particularly fertile one.
 Good shopping carts to use on your site include osCommerce.com and X-Cart.com - they've all been designed with with this technique in mind.

 In 2006, Amazon reported that a whopping 35% of the year's sales came from cross-sells.
-Their introduction of 'Customers who bought this item also bought...' and 'Frequently bought together...' is nothing short of cross-selling genius.
+Their introduction of 'Customers who bought this item also bought...' and 'Frequently bought together...' is nothing short of marketing genius.
 It plays on your trust by pairing with people of the same taste.
 This leads neatly into a cross-sell without it seeming like Amazon recommended any item at all, thus absolving them from any whiff of a hard sell.
-And it is of course showing you products you're likely to enjoy.
+And it is, of course, showing you products you're likely to enjoy.

 You can replicate this effect on your website by automating the recommendations as Amazon does (which will cost you), or you can just manually upload items to the relevant places on your site under the 'Also bought' heading (which is significantly cheaper, though more time-consuming).
 Use your sales data on what items get bought together, or just semi-cheat by using common sense.

 Use this technique in person by casually referring to other customers with similar tastes and what they bought recently.